cruzgodar/wilson/README.md

 - `currentlyFullscreen`: a boolean for whether the canvas is currently in fullscreen mode.
 Readonly; to change the fullscreen mode, use `enterFullscreen` or `exitFullscreen`.
 - `animateFullscreen`: a boolean for whether the fullscreen transition is animated.
 Can be changed dynamically.
 - `closeFullscreenWithEscape`: a boolean for whether to close fullscreen when the escape key is pressed.
 Can be changed dynamically.
+- `onSwitchFullscreen: (isFullscreen: boolean) => void`: a function that is called whenever the canvas enters or exits fullscreen mode.
+Can be changed dynamically.
 - `draggables`: a readonly object containing the current draggables, of the form
 ```ts
 {